15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 This is one of the fun things to do in Roanoke and a memory your kids will cherish on your Virginia vacation.
 The Fall colors made it even more special.

-If you’re looking for other things to do with kids in Roanoke, and a fun break from the outdoors, there are plenty of museums in Roanoke and indoor attractions to keep your family entertained for hours.
+If you’re looking for things to do with kids in Roanoke, and a fun break from the outdoor recreation, there are plenty of museums in Roanoke and indoor attractions to keep your family entertained for hours.

-The Center in the Square is a 7-story center for arts and culture featuring various museums, a theater and a rooftop garden.
+You can simply head to Center in the Square, a 7-story center filled with arts and culture attractions, featuring various museums, a theater and a rooftop garden.

 Pinball Museum

-We’ve recently started a new family hobby – vintage record collecting!
+We have a unique family hobby – vintage record collecting!
 In keeping with this new found connection over the beloved old, we were delighted to take our girls to the Roanoke Pinball Museum and show them how we entertained ourselves long before the internet.

 I never realized these was so many different types of pinball machines!